 Aquarium goldfish should feed throughout the year as the water temperature will be fairy constant.
 Where as goldfish in ponds will get fed much less in winter as the water cools down.
 Also goldfish in ponds will source food from the algae growing on the sides of the pond, bugs landing in the pond and microscopic animals living on plants within the pond.

-Depending on the climate in your area over winter if your pond goldfish are in water below 10 degrees, you should be feeding a low protein flake or wheat germ once a day at lower temperatures feed less.
+Depending on the climate in your area over winter if your pond goldfish are in water below 10 degrees, you should be feeding a low protein flake or wheat germ at lower temperatures feed less.
 Only feed what they will consume in a minute over winter.
-As little as 3 times a week.
+Feed 3 times daily very small feeds.